-- 1. Connect the SMA antennas to the LTE Terminal. - 2.
+- Connect the SMA antennas to the LTE Terminal. - 2.
 Connect the power supply, e.g., the mains adapter mentioned in Chapter 7.
 A green LED indicates the connected power supply, and the LTE Terminal including LTE module is started up.
 As an alternative it is possible to employ PoE (see Section 3.7). - 3.
 Plug the Ethernet cable between an external application such as a PC and the LTE Terminal.
 LTE Terminal as DHCP server is able to provide a valid IP address to the PC. - 4.
 Insert the SIM card.
 If required to for instance connect to a network provider's Internet gateway, a SIM pin should be entered as described in Section 9.2.6 before inserting the card. - 5.
-Test the Ethernet connection by opening an initial Telnet connection from the PC to the LTE Terminal.
-The default IP address of LTE Terminal is "192.168.1.1".
+The access to the embedded Linux system is only possible via SSH (using e.g., PuTTY for Windows, see following figure for configuration).
+The default IP address of LTE Terminal is "192.168.1.1"